eurycele/wiredrop-releases/README.md

-# NetShare Releases
+# WireDrop Releases

 This repository hosts public release builds for NetShare.

-NetShare is a local network messaging and file-sharing application designed for fast peer-to-peer communication across devices on the same network.
+WireDrop is a local network messaging and file-sharing application designed for fast peer-to-peer communication across devices on the same network.

 ## Downloads